thzandvl/microhack-sap-data/DataFlowConfig.md

 <img src="images/synapsews/syn2.jpg">

-* Once the information is entered succesfully and the data can be retrieved, leave the tab as-is.
+* Once the information is entered successfully and the data can be retrieved, leave the tab as-is.
 We will publish the changes after the rest of the components of this data flow are done.

 > Note : the source code of the CDS View can be found [here](scripts/zbd_i_salesdocument_e.asddls)

 ### Create an Integration DataSet for the Synapse Sales Orders Headers

 This dataset will act as the `sink` in our pipeline.
 * Switch to the `Data`View